-Audacity is much more than a tool for editing podcasts – it's also ideal for musicians of all levels
+Audacity is much more than a simple tool for editing podcasts

 While it’s become synonymous with non-music releases in the last decade (thanks mainly to its close association with rise of podcasting), Audacity remains a brilliantly accessible digital audio workstation that’s perfect for songwriters of all skill and experience levels.

 So what do you get in this free music-making suite?
 For a start, you can rip tracks direct from CD, import them in a variety of formats (WAV, AIF and MP3 are all included, naturally), and that all-important multitrack mixing comes as standard.